 Do you remember that old saying attributed to Ben Franklin, “A penny saved is a penny earned”?
-I love classic proverbs like that because of the simplicity.
-The truth is, with money, it is not so much how much one makes, but how much one keeps that is important.
+I love classic proverbs like that because of their simplicity.
+The truth is, with money, it is not so much how much one makes, but how much one keeps that is important – reduce living expenses.

 After reading this post you will be inspired to dream of what could be possible with this list of ideas and maybe more that you come up with (hopefully you will share by commenting).
 A powerful component to feeling peaceful and calm financially is living within your means.

 Did you know that some extremely wealthy people live strangled by debt and even file bankruptcy?
 It is true.
 Sometimes making more money is not the only answer to one’s money woes.
 (Occasionally, it is, as Busy Budgeter explains here.)